With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Port Health Services is a mental health treatment center in Pitt County, NC, located at 2602 Courtier Drive, 27834 zip code area.
-Port Health Services provides outpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
-Port Health Services offers group therapy, integrated dual diagnosis disorder treatment and behavior modification to adults, seniors 65 or older and young adults.
-Port Health Services also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services at Port Health Services consist of supported employment, family psychoeducation and education services.
+Port Health Services provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
+Port Health Services offers psychotropic medication, individual psychotherapy and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
+Port Health Services also supports people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services at Port Health Services consist of education services, suicide prevention services and supported employment.

-Learn MoreKeep Hope Alive is a mental health facility in Pitt County, NC, located at 3219 Landmark Drive, Suite 6, 27858.
-Keep Hope Alive provides residential treatment.
-Keep Hope Alive provides integrated dual diagnosis disorder treatment, trauma therapy and group therapy to children / adolescents.
+Learn MoreKeep Hope Alive is a mental health clinic in Pitt County, North Carolina, located at 3219 Landmark Drive, Suite 6, 27858 zip code.
+Keep Hope Alive offers residential treatment.
+Keep Hope Alive provides cognitive behavioral therapy, trauma therapy and behavior modification to children / adolescents.
 Keep Hope Alive also supports children/adolescents with serious emotional disturbance.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.